evenfurther/pathfinding/README.md

 pathfinding = "0.1"
 ```

-Or if you need the edmondskarp algorithm you'll need to specify this by adding the corresponding feature:
+Or if you need the Edmonds-Karp algorithm you'll need to specify this by adding the corresponding feature:

 ``` ini
 [dependencies]